ganoro/Symfony2Cloud/README.md

 ### For [Zend Studio 9](http://zend.com/studio)

 Open the deployment.xml file and click on the "Launch a PHP application".
-Follow the wizard steps to finalize the deployment step
+Follow the wizard steps to finalize the deployment step.
+You will be asked to supply the parameters value (container and password).

 Enjoy!